shuwenhhh/ZooFinder/README.md

 ![Clear List](https://github.com/HuangMichael94/ZooSeeker/blob/main/images/ClearList.PNG?raw=true)

 # Navigation
-ZooSeeker will automatically calculate the recommended path to all selected exhibits which minimizes walking distance and provide a route summary. **Back** will return to the previous navigation screen, **Next** will advance to the next destination, and **Skip** will skip the next exhibit on the list.
+ZooFinder will automatically calculate the recommended path to all selected exhibits which minimizes walking distance and provide a route summary. **Back** will return to the previous navigation screen, **Next** will advance to the next destination, and **Skip** will skip the next exhibit on the list.
 Brevity of directions can be toggled with **Brief** and **Detailed** on the top right.

 Route Summary: